ArtificialT800/FoodAI/README.md

 - Following the notebook's instructions, locate the "Predicting on new/custom images" section where you can upload your own image to test the food classifier.
 You can do this by running the corresponding code cell.

 6. Get Predictions and Probabilities:
 - After uploading the image, the classifier will analyze the uploaded image and predict whether it contains pizza, sushi, or steak.
-The probabilities of each class will also be displayed, indicating the model's confidence in its predictions.
+The probability of the predicted class will also be displayed, indicating the model's confidence in its prediction.

 7. Interpret the Results:
 - Examine the output to see the model's predictions and the probabilities.
 This will give you an insight into the model's accuracy and its level of certainty for each class.